Àlex Corretja: 1996

 In 1996, Corretja faced Pete Sampras in an epic five-set quarterfinal match at the US Open.
-Pete Sampras threw up in the fifth-set tiebreak, where Corretja held a match point later on, but he eventually lost to Sampras on a double fault in 4 hours and 9 minutes.
+Pete Sampras vomited in the fifth-set tiebreak, where Corretja held a match point later on, but he eventually lost to Sampras on a double fault in 4 hours and 9 minutes.

 1997

 In 1997, Corretja captured three titles, including his first Tennis Masters Series title in Rome, where he defeated Marcelo Ríos.
 (He won a second Masters Series title in 2000 at Indian Wells.)

 1998

 1998 saw Corretja reach his first Grand Slam final at the French Open.
 In the third round, he defeated Argentina's Hernán Gumy in (at the time) the longest match in the tournament's history.
 Corretja won the 5-hour 31-minute marathon.
 In the final, Corretja lost to fellow-Spaniard Carlos Moyà in straight sets.

 Corretja finished 1998 by winning the most significant title of his career, the ATP Tour World Championships.
 In the group stage, he beat world no. 5 Andre Agassi, and in the semifinals, Corretja saved three match points on the way to beating world no. 1 Sampras.
 In the final, Corretja faced world no. 4 Moyà in a five-set marathon and came back from two sets down to win in 4 hours and 1 minute.
 Corretja's win made him the first man to ever win the Tour Championships (in its 29-year history) without having ever won a Grand Slam tournament.
 (David Nalbandian, Nikolay Davydenko, Grigor Dimitrov, Alexander Zverev and Stefanos Tsitsipas have since repeated the feat.)

 In total, Corretja won a career-high five singles titles during the 1998 season, on three different surfaces (Clay, Hard and Carpet).
 He finished the year ranked world No. 3.